-- Eight (8) additional firefighters, which will allow for two (2) additional firefighters per shift and ensure proper manpower when responding to calls for service.
-Additionally, two (2) new Lieutenants will be added to bolster the department's training division. - Funding for a new fire apparatus, allowing the department to maintain its proactive replacement schedule and avoid costly repairs associated with an older fleet. - Continuation of a health & wellness program that helps to decrease work-related injuries and sustain the overall health of the department. - Funding for a fully-staffed Emergency Communications Department including a new Deputy Director, along with four (4) supervisor positions to allow for proper oversight on every shift. - Implementation of a new, state-of-the-art Computer-Aided Dispatch and Records Management System, which will coincide with the department's move to a consolidated dispatch center.
-This allows for enhanced efficiency across all facets of departmental operations. - Continued funding for Smart911 software, which provides Dispatchers a more effective method of obtaining information for emergency 911 calls.
+- In FY20, eight (8) firefighter positions were added which allowed for two (2) additional firefighters per shift and ensure proper manpower when responding to calls for service.
+In FY21, two (2) new Lieutenants were added to bolster the department's training division.
+Projections in the MYFP assume continued funding for these newly added positions. - Funding for a new fire apparatus, allowing the department to maintain its proactive replacement schedule and avoid costly repairs associated with an older fleet. - Continuation of a health & wellness program that helps to decrease work-related injuries and sustain the overall health of the department. - Funding for a fully-staffed Emergency Communications Department including a new Deputy Director, along with four (4) supervisor positions to allow for proper oversight on every shift. - Implementation of a new, state-of-the-art Computer-Aided Dispatch and Records Management System.
+This allows for enhanced efficiency across all facets of departmental operations. - Continued funding for Smart911 software, which provides Dispatchers a more effective method of obtaining information for emergency 911 calls. - The City's Fire and Police Emergency Dispatch departments have been consolidated into one location in the Fire Alarm Headquarters Building on Roosevelt Avenue.
+The combined operation will improve communication between police and firefighters, and lessen the amount of time is takes to send help when a 911 call is made, keeping residents safer.
+The operational costs will not be much different than the cost of running two dispatch centers.